Center for Detectors: Detectors and Instrumentation

 A primary objective of the CfD is the development of advanced detectors and instrumentation for cross-disciplinary applications.
 Major research projects include the development of detectors that can sense individual photons, cover very large areas of the sky, and have excellent sensitivity in ultraviolet and infrared wavelengths.
 These devices have specifications that make them ideal for the next generation of large ground-based and space-based astronomical telescopes, for applications such as finding another Earth and determining the nature of dark energy and dark matter.
 The CfD is also developing two dimensional arrays of micromirrors for astronomical applications.

-Observational Astrophysics
+Observational astrophysics

 This area includes observational research programs spanning the nearby universe of stars and the interstellar medium within the Galaxy to cosmological observations of the large-scale structure of the universe, including studies of fundamental physics.
 Projects include works that aim to elucidate the nature of the cosmos on the largest scales and most distant times.
 Other programs include the identification of the upper mass limit to stars and the search for young massive star clusters in the Galaxy.
 It also includes leadership roles on major future astronomy telescope panels to specify the detector requirements needed in order to satisfy mission science requirements.

-Wideband Gap Materials
+Wideband gap materials

 The Semiconductor Photonics and Electronics Group develops III-V and III-Nitride semiconductors for photonic, optoelectronic, and electronic devices as promising candidates for next generation communication and illumination systems.